EGKingLab/h2lifespan/ProjNotes.md

 ### 2018-01-16

 Data file feclife_with-image-ids updated:

-1) added rows with missing image previously deleted,
+1. added rows with missing image previously deleted,
-2) "Maybe" rows updated - with corresponding imaged placed in ‘h2_fec_images/’,
+2. "Maybe" rows updated - with corresponding imaged placed in ‘h2_fec_images/’,
-3)  updated listing of handcounts in data file.
+3.  updated listing of handcounts in data file.
 (EN)

+### 2018-01-17

+Data file feclife_with-image-ids updated:

+1. Marking some rows as handcounted that were missed.

+Analysis file Area_Summation_h2_fec_images.py updated:

+1. Do not expect rows marked as "test_case", "handcounted", "missing", or "visually_recheck" to have images in h2_thresh_images.
+2. Direct output to Data/Processed